Khaled-AlAsadi/job-match/README.md

 ## About

 #### The application is meant to match Jobseeker and Employer.
 The Jobseeker has the ability to create a profile,Browse the available job and apply for them.
-While the employer can create job posts the employer can alson view the candidates and contact them.
+While the employer can create job posts the employer can also view the candidates and contact them.

 ---